You're an entrepreneur, and you’re having a good news/bad news type of day.

 But if you don’t want to sacrifice any more of your day – going from the bank to deposit your check, to the nearest copy/shipping place to find a fax machine – there is a much simpler alternative: faxing online.

 Put simply, online fax lets you send or receive faxes via email, whether you're at home, or at the coffee shop on your mobile phone.
-Online fax offers the increased security only fax can, with the convenience of email delivery and receipt.
+Online fax offers the increased security only fax can provide, with the convenience of email delivery and receipt.

-Imagine if, instead of taking the time to drive around to find a fax machine, you simply filled out the direct-deposit form, scanned it via your multi-function printer or ScanSnap personal scanner, and then faxed it by email to your client’s fax number.
+Imagine if, instead of taking the time to drive around to find a fax machine, you simply filled out the direct-deposit form, scanned it via your multi-function printer, and then faxed it by email to your client’s fax number.